mplanton/pitch_discretization/Readme.md

 * py: implementation of the developed algorithms

-* pd: realtime implementation of Reshift and different audio effects using Reshift
+* pd: realtime implementation of Reshift and different audio effects

 Pitch-Discretization